NRA sues as Florida signs gun-control law

 The NRA filed its lawsuit on Friday just an hour after the bill was signed by the governor.

+The NRA is asking a judge to block the age restriction and prevent the state of Florida from enforcing the new law.

+People aged 18 are considered adults "for almost all purposes and certainly for the purposes of the exercise of fundamental constitutional rights", the lawsuit says.

-The complaint says the law violates the second amendment of the US constitution, which governs the right to bear arms.
+The complaint says the law violates the second amendment of the US constitution, which protects the right to bear arms.

 It also argues the bill breaches the 14th amendment's equal protection clause by banning law-abiding citizens between 18-21 from buying guns.